kinode-dao/kinode-book/src/identity_system.md

 It should be noted that, in our system, the concepts of `domain`, `identity`, and `username` are identical and interchangeable.

 Like ENS, Kinode domains (managed by our KNS) are registered by a wallet and owned in the form of an NFT.
 However, unlike ENS, Kinode domains never expire.
-Additionally, they contain metadata necessary to both:
+Additionally, they contain metadata necessary to cover both:
-- demonstrate the provenance of a given identity.
+- **Domain provenance** - to demonstrate that the NFT owner has provenance of a given Kinode identity.
-- route messages to the identity on the Kinode network.
+- **Domain resolution** - to be able to route messages to a given identity on the Kinode network.

+## Domain Provenance

 KNS provides both sensible defaults and flexibility.
 The cheapest option is also the default: minting a new NFT, a `.os` TLD.